ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-2}

 No. You can create a file share independent of a VPC.
 However, to create a mount target, you must have a VPC available.
-To mount a share, you must provision a virtual server instance within that VPC.
+To mount a file share, you must provision a virtual server instance within that VPC.

 ### I have existing VPCs.
 Can I create a file share within that VPC?
 {: faq}